 You may want to consider your individual circumstances to determine what add-on coverage options you might need.
 If you finance or lease your vehicle, you may be required to purchase gap insurance, which pays the difference between what you owe on your new vehicle and what it’s worth if you were to total it.
 If you’re worried about the possibility of totaling your car, you may want to consider new car replacement coverage, which could pay out to cover the cost of buying a brand new Range Rover.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible

 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2019 Land Rover Range Rover, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.